kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 - the function to aggregate changes in allocation rate of the entire cluster.
 - the function to aggregate changes in resource utilization for each Node.
 - the function to aggregate data by Pod.
+- the generic iterator function that users can aggregate custom values.
 - (Do you have any other idea?
 Tell us!)

-By putting only the minimum simple information in ScenarioResults and providing functions to change it into a user-friendly structs, many data structures can be supported in the future without any changes to API.
+By putting only the minimum simple information in ScenarioResult and providing functions to change it into a user-friendly structs, many data structures can be supported in the future without any changes to API.

 #### Prohibitions and Restrictions

 When Scenario is created, the scenario is started by the controller.
 The scenario is run one by one, and multiple scenarios are never run at the same time.
+This means the controller will run the next Scenario after the current running Scenario becomes "Failed" or "Succeeded".

 In addition, the following actions are prohibited during scenario execution The scenario result will be unstable or invalid if any of these actions are performed.
 - change the scheduler configuration via simulator API.